 This placement allows students the opportunity to gain practical experience in settings such as foster homes, shelters, residential treatment facilities, and community outreach programs.
 During the placement, coursework lends support to the field experience.
-Prerequisite: 70% or higher in each of CHYS 3000H and 3002H.
-Open only to Child & Youth Studies majors in the Honours program.
+Prerequisite: 12.0 university credits including 70% or higher in CHYS 3001H and a minimum 65% average in completed CHYS courses.
+Open only to Child & Youth Studies majors.